jean-pierreBoth/anndists/README.md

 To compile this crate on a M1 chip just do not activate this feature.

 * It is nevertheless possible to experiment with std::simd.
 Compiling with the feature stdsimd (**cargo build --release --features "stdsimd"**), activates the  portable_simd feature on rust nightly. **This requires nightly compiler**.
 Only the Hamming distance with the u32x16 and u64x8 types and DistL1,DistL2 and DistDot on f32*16 are provided for now.

 ## Benchmarks and Examples

 The speed is illustated in the [hnsw_rs](https://crates.io/crates/hnsw_rs), [annembed](https://crates.io/crates/annembed) crates

 ## Changes

-Version 0.1.3 switched to edition=2024
+Version 0.1.3:  switched to edition=2024

+Version 0.1.4:  Jianshu Zhao provided *distance_jaccard_u16_32_simd*

 ## Contributions

 Petter Egesund added the DistLevenshtein distance.

 ## License